Pylons/pyramid/docs/narr/project.rst

    :language: guess
    :linenos:

-The values in the default setup file allow various commonly-used internationalization commands and testing commands to work more smoothly.
+The values in the default setup file make the testing commands to work more smoothly.

 .. index::
    single: package